therealdreg/openssl_stack_standalone/README.md

 # TODO

+* Document in the README each stack API and how to use the header.
 * Remove unnecesary openssl code (a lot of useless stuff)
 * Now it cant compile if you include the header from two or more sources.
 Make a real self-sufficient header like miniz: https://github.com/tessel/miniz/blob/master/miniz.c